 Top Tips

-- You can adjust the consistency of the sauce by adding more water or less water.
-If you prefer a bit saucy you can add a bit more.
+- You can adjust the consistency of the sauce by adding more or less water.
+If you prefer it a bit saucy, you can add a bit more.
 If you prefer it dry, you might want to reduce the water.

 - Use a sharp knife to cut the tofu to prevent it from getting mushy and breaking apart.

-- If you find your tofu is not very firm and is difficult to manage, you can blanch it in the hot boiling water for 1-2 minutes before adding it to the sauce.
+- If your tofu is not very firm and difficult to manage, you can blanch it in hot, boiling water for 1-2 minutes before adding it to the sauce.

-- It is important to stir the dish gently after adding the tofu to keep them in its shape.
+- It is essential to stir the dish gently after adding the tofu to keep it in shape.

-Adjust the chilli bean - You might want to adjust the amount of doubanjiang, as the chilli and salt content can be varied according to the different brands you use.
+- You might want to adjust the amount of doubanjiang, as the chili and salt content can vary depending on the brands you use.

-Mapo tofu tastes best when you serve it over a bowl of jasmine rice.
-Feel free to serve it with your choice of plain rice, Asian basic egg fried rice or noodles.
-You can also pair it with Chicken corn soup, Prawn spring rolls, or your choice of soup, appetizers, or side dishes and make it a complete dinner.
+Mapo tofu tastes best when served over a bowl of jasmine rice.
+Feel free to serve it with your choice of plain rice or Egg fried rice.
+You can also pair it with Chicken Sweetcorn Soup, Prawn spring rolls, Smashed Cucumber Salad or your choice of soup, appetizers, or side dishes to make it a complete dinner.

 FAQ